AdrianLCurry/PortfolioProjects/README.md

 # 3. BETWEEN
 Used to match a value against a range of values.

-SELECT COUNT column<br/>
+SELECT title, year<br/>
-FROM table<br/>
+FROM movies<br/>
-WHERE column BETWEEN 8 AND 9
+WHERE year BETWEEN 2000 AND 2010

 Can input NOT BETWEEN to return values not inbetween the designated values.